PreyumKr/DailyLife_Problem_Solvers/README.md

 ### QR Code Reader (In Real Time)

-This project demonstrates a simple Python-based QR code scanner that works in real-time using a webcam.
+- This project demonstrates a simple Python-based QR code scanner that works in real-time using a webcam.
 It uses the `OpenCV` and `Pyzbar` libraries to detect and decode QR codes live from a video stream and save the results to a text file.

-`Overview`

-The script captures video input from your webcam, detects QR codes in real-time, and prints the decoded data to the console.
-After successfully detecting a QR code, the data is appended to a text file and the camera closes automatically.

-`Features`

 - Real-time QR code detection using a webcam.
 - Decodes and saves QR code data to a text file.
 - Automatically shuts down the camera after successfully reading a QR code.